noftaly/nipinit/README.md

 ## TO-DO
 - [x] Save configurations and use them
+- [x] Split code into multiple files
+- [x] Fix crash when creating a new config
+- [x] Add a "no-color" option which does not print color in the console.logs
+- [x] Add a logger to manage the output logs
 - [ ] Install different ESLint/plugins version based on the config (use peerDeps?)
 - [ ] Improve error handling
 - [ ] If babel and ESLint are used, use the babel-eslint parser for ESLint
 - [ ] Show an Error message when the entered project is already a directory
 - [ ] Add a "no-modules" option which does not install node modules
 - [ ] Add unit tests
-- [ ] Add a "no-color" option which does not print color in the console.logs
-- [x] Split code into multiple files
-- [ ] Add a logger to manage the output logs
 - [ ] Add a class to manage/query Database
 - [ ] Lower the required node version
 - [ ] Use `commander` for the command-line argument parsing?
-- [x] Fix crash when creating a new config
+- [ ] Add a "help" page (`nipinit help` or `nipinit --help`?)
+- [ ] Fix same configs not being detected